lmbxmu/1xN/README.md

 # 1×N Block Pattern for Network Sparsity

 This is Pytorch re-implementation of "1×N Block Pattern for Network Sparsity".
+A formal project will be released soon subject to the authority of Alibaba Group.

 ## 1） Framework